screensteps/screensteps-cl-exporter/README.md

 -m If you'd like to only download one manual, specify the ID here (optional) -a If you'd like to only download one article, specify the ID here (optional) -M By default a manual file uses the manual id for the filename.
 This parameter allows you to specify a specific name for the manual file.
 Requires that -m be passed in as well.
+-i Specifies how the site, manual, and article files should be named.
+By default the "id" from ScreenSteps is used.
+You can set this to "title" or "title_id". "name_id" will use the name with " [ID]" appended to the end.
 ```

 ## Examples: